TacticalMetaphysics/Lisien/README.md

 # Getting started

-You could now start the graphical frontend with ``python -m Elide``, but this might not be very useful, as you don't have any world state to edit yet.
+You could now start the graphical frontend with ``python -m elide``, but this might not be very useful, as you don't have any world state to edit yet.
 You could laboriously assemble a gameworld by hand, but instead let's generate one, Parable of the Polygons by Nicky Case.